Patrick Harrington (activist)

 Patrick Antony Harrington (born 24 May 1964) is a far-right British political activist and writer of Irish Catholic family origins, who has published pamphlets by the Social Credit advocate and former editor of the Liverpool Newsletter, Anthony Cooney, about prominent Catholic writers such as G. K. Chesterton, J.R.R.
 Tolkien and Hilaire Belloc.
 He is currently general secretary of Solidarity – The Union for British Workers and a director of the Third Way, a think tank (since 1989).

 He is a committed and lifelong vegetarian.
 He has two children and lives in Edinburgh.

-Early years and education

-Harrington was born in Kennington, London, and his secondary education was at the Pimlico Comprehensive School and Tenison's School, both also in London.
-His further and higher education were at City of Westminster College of Further Education (1980–82), Polytechnic of North London (1982–85), Edinburgh's Telford College (1994–95), West London Technology Centre (1993), Kensington & Chelsea College (1992–93), College of the Distributive Trades (1991–93), University of Greenwich (1997–99) and the University of Northumbria (2011–14).

-He has described himself as a "life-long vegetarian and pagan".